Acacia - Chrono Echo

 This changes her standard attack to a single-target attack - she can't AoE with her basic attack whilst in MILF form.

-Her standard skill now does a slicing slash in front of her for massive AoE
+Her standard skill now does a slicing slash in front of her that has massive AoE

 Her counter resets to 0 and the cap becomes 36

-Once she's got 36 counter, ult again to deal AoE damage and reset everything and revert Acacia back to her default form
+Once she's got 36 counter in her ult, use her ult again to deal AoE damage in front of her and reset everything and revert Acacia back to her default form

 This is... decently complex, but it's not too bad - you just throw a few daggers, ult as soon as you can, then throw more daggers or slash, and then ult again.
 Repeat.

-Also she keeps her MILF form and counters when swapping off-field, so you'll need to keep track of that if Acacia is ever off-field, as the game doesn't tell you anything about Chroco Echo's status whilst she's off-field.
+Also she keeps her MILF form and counters when swapping off-field, so you'll need to keep track of that if Acacia is ever off-field, as the game doesn't tell you anything about Chrono Echo's status whilst she's off-field, despite it affecting her support skill (not that you'd ever use her support skill, but still...)

 Giving Acacia two additional stacks of things just makes her more complex to play with little extra benefit - she already has enough damage and AoE capabilities.